 A common baseline for electricity is used throughout the green categories in our Green Bond Framework, The Nordic Public Sector Issuers have in their Position Paper on Green Bonds Impact Reporting calculated a baseline emission factor for electricity using the International Financial Institution's (IFI) Harmonized Framework methodology.
-The emission baseline is an average of two margins, a grid Operating Margin (OM) and a Build Margin (BM) from potential new generation capacity that is affected by the project.
-The default combination of OM and BM (50%:50%) for all electricity-related projects is used to reflect an open Nordic electricity system interconnected to neighbouring northern European systems.
-The OM and BM from the European mainland mix, including the UK and Norway, establishes the base for the baseline emission factor.
-The resulting default baseline emission factor for electricity is 315 kg $CO_2e/MWh$ .
+The emissions baseline is a consequential assessment and are an average of two margins, a grid Operating Margin (OM) and a Build Margin (BM) from potential new generation capacity that is affected by the project.
+The default combination of OM and BM (1/3 OM and 2/3 BM) for all electricity-related projects is used to reflect an open Nordic electricity system interconnected to neighbouring northern European systems.
+The OM and BM from the European mainland mix, including the UK and Norway and excluding Cyprus, establishes the base for the baseline emission factor.
+The resulting default baseline emission factor for electricity is $kg CO_2e/MWh$.